tomkeuper/Documentation/docs/BedWars2023/developers/custom-database.md

 title: Custom Database
 sidebar_position: 5.5
 ---
-Developers can create their own "Database Manager" by implementing the `com.tomkeuper.bedwars.api.levels.IDatabase` interface.
+Developers can create their own "Database Manager" by implementing the `com.tomkeuper.bedwars.api.database.IDatabase` interface.
 Those methods are used by the plugin to save or get stats/levels etc.

 ### How to create